matalina/tag-tally-docs/guides/character.md

 A Character in Story Mode is a collection of tags that can ease or hinder game play.

 Follow the following simple steps to create a character.
+It is recommended to create a Young Adult or Adult character for best options.

 1. Create a concept of what you want your character to be and do.
 2. Design the character sentence around this concept.
-3. Choose 1 background trait that has defined your character form their past
-4. Choose 1 occupation trait that defines what your character does to earn a living
-5. Chose up to 5 additional tags
-   - At character creation you may chose up to 2 skills at tier 1, or 1 skill at tier 2 (this counts as two tags)
-   - You may only have a maximum of 2 umbrella tags, any skills under the umbrella tags count against your skill count
-6. Chose a flaw.
-This flaw is not the same as the species weakness.
-   - (optional) You may chose a second flaw and gain an additional positive tag that is not a skill.
+3. Choose your Childhood Lifestage tags (1 background, 1 flaw, 2 additional tags)
+4. Choose your Adolesent Lifestage tags (1 background, 1 flaw, 2 additional tags)
+5. Choose your Young Adult Lifestage tags (1 background, 1 occupation, 1 flaw, 2 additional tags)
+6. (Adult Lifestages) For every 5 years over 25 human years old and under 50 years old, you can choose 1 occuption, 1 flaw and 2 additional tags.
+8. (Elder Lifestages) For every 10 year over 50 years you can choose 1 flaw and 1 experience tag.
+9. Assign Skill Tiers to your Tags
-7. Create a character arc for your character -- their purpose for adventuring.
+10. Create a character arc for your character -- their purpose for adventuring.
-8. Decide upon what gear your character will start out with
+11. Decide upon what gear your character will start out with
-9. Choose what lore a character knows at the start of the game (locations, factions and personal relationships).
+12. Choose what lore a character knows at the start of the game (locations, factions and personal relationships).
-10. (optional) If in a party, decide upon the relationships between all party members and how you met.
+13. (optional) If in a party, decide upon the relationships between all party members and how you met.

 ## Character Sentence